jeffreyhwatson/sakura/README.md

 ## Interpretation

 Our intercept suggests that for an average March temperature in Kyoto of 0 degrees fahrenheit, the mean peak bloom day will occur on the 189th day of the year.
-The fahrenheit (F) coefficient indicates that for every 1 degree rise in mean March temperature, the peak bloom day will occur 1.96 days earlier on average.
-Lastly, the model's r-squared value of .146 says that around 14% of the variance in peak bloom dates can be accounted for through the mean March temperature in Kyoto.
+The fahrenheit (F) coefficient indicates that for every 1 degree rise in mean March temperature, the peak bloom day will occur 1.97 days earlier on average.
+Lastly, the model's r-squared value of .146 says that around 15% of the variance in peak bloom dates can be accounted for through the mean March temperature in Kyoto.

 ## Linear Regression Assumptions

 The model and data were found to adhere to most of the assumptions of linear regression.
 The only assumption broken was homoscedasticity of the residuals.
-However, the residuals look somewhat reasonably distributed upon inspection, so the hetroscedasticity isn't severe.

 ![residuals](images/residuals.png)